How I Make Scented Candles at Home — The full, friendly, science-backed guide (so you can, too)

 Why is my candle tunneling?

-Where to learn more — good sources I consult
+Where to learn more — good sources I reccommend

-If you want to read further, these organizations and types of literature were helpful to me and are good next steps:
+If you’d like to read more, these groups and kinds of literature were helpful to me and are good next steps:

-• National Candle Association (NCA) — practical industry guidance and safety best practices.
+- National Candle Association (NCA) – sensible industry advice and safety best practice.

-• International Fragrance Association (IFRA) — fragrance ingredient safety and recommended use levels.
+- International Fragrance Association (IFRA) – scent ingredient safety and levels of use which are advised.

-• Technical literature on combustion and indoor air quality — look in journals such as Chemical Research in Toxicology, Journal of the Air & Waste Management Association, and environmental health publications for research about candle emissions.
+- Technical literature on burning and indoor air quality – look in journals such as Chemical Research in Toxicology, Journal of the Air & Waste Management Association, and health of the environment publications for research about candle emissions.

-• Wax manufacturers (e.g., suppliers that provide technical data sheets) — they publish recommended melt points, fragrance loads, and pour temps for their waxes.
+- Wax producers (e.g. suppliers which give technical data sheets) – they publish melting points which are advised, scent loads and pour temperatures for their waxes.

 (If you want, I can pull up the latest NCA or IFRA pages and specific technical data sheets for the exact wax brand you plan to use — say the brand name and I’ll fetch their recommended temps and load ranges.)